Flying a Dog to Hawaii [2023 Guide & Cost]

 The rules and regulations have been set out by International Air Transport Association (IATA) ensure that dogs are comfortable when travelling.
 Thus, inside their travel carriers, pets must be able to stand up, turn around and lie down in a natural position in their kennel (without touching any side or the top of the container).

-Furthermore, the rules for pet carriers also vary depending on whether your pet will be flying in the cabin or cargo area of the plane.
+Furthermore, the rules for pet carriers also vary depending on whether you will be flying to Hawaii with your dog in cabin or cargo.

-If you are travelling in the cabin with your dog or cat, then you will need to ensure that the carrier fits under the seat in front of you.
-This is why, generally, only small dogs and cats weighing under 7-8kg are permitted in the cabin.
+If you are travelling in the cabin with your dog, then you will need to ensure that the carrier fits under the seat in front of you.
+This is why, generally, only small dogs weighing under 7-8kg are permitted in the cabin.

-Additionally, if traveling with a dog, airlines often require that he or she is be obedient to your commands and can behave appropriately in public.
+Additionally, airlines often require that dogs are obedient to your commands and can behave appropriately in public.
 Thus, he mustn’t bark or growl at other passengers or staff.
 If your dog does not behave in an appropriate manner, some airlines may transfer him to the cargo hold at an additional cost, or refuse to transport him all together.
 Some airlines require a consent form to ensure your pet is flight-ready.

 |LOW||AmazonBasics Pet Carrier Medium||CHECK HERE|